rajatvisitme/zomato-SpatialAnalysis/README.md

-# zomato-SpatialAnalysis
+# Geospatial Analysis of the restaurants with Zomato service.
-Geospatial Analysis of the restaurants with Zomato service.
+Using the heatmap and marker cluster.